Consistent Poverty Rates

 Consistent Poverty in Ireland

-- Children remain the most vulnerable age group with 11.2% living in consistent poverty in 2014.
+- Children remain one of the most vulnerable age group with 8.8% living in consistent poverty in 2017.

 Poverty and Socio-Demographic Characteristics

-While prior to the crisis overall at-risk of poverty rates had been consistently decreasing, between 2009 and 2012 these figures increased from 14.1% to 16.5%.
-It fell to 15.2% in 2013 but increased again to 16.3% in 2014.
-However, consistent poverty has risen from 4.2% in 2008 to 8% in 2014 and material deprivation from 13.7% in 2008 to a shocking 29% of households in 2014.
+While prior to the crisis overall at-risk of poverty rates had been consistently decreasing, between 2009 and 2012 these figures increased from 14.1% to 17.3%.
+It fell to 16.5% in 2013, rose to 17.2% in 2014, was at 16.5% in 2016 and 15.7% in 2017.
+Consistent poverty rose from 4.2% in 2008 to 9.1% in 2013 before falling to 8.3% in 2016 and 6.7% in 2017.
+Material deprivation increased from 13.7% in 2008 to a shocking 30.5% of households in 2013 but has fallen to 21% in 2016 and in 2017 is 18.8%.
 Household composition and socio-demographic characteristics, however, maintained a very significant influence on the risk of poverty.
 The Central Statistics Office has devised a series of indicators that are considered significant in determining whether a person is at risk of poverty such as age, employment status, number of dependents, level of education and tenure status.
+It does not cover some groups such as ethnic minorities, including Travellers or people with disabilities as a specific group.

-In 2013 the consistent poverty rates for single parents, people with lower levels of education, children, those who are unemployed and those renting accommodation at below the market rate remained consistently high.
-There has been an increase over time in the consistent poverty rate of those at work from 1.1% in 2008 to 2.4% in 2014.
+In 2017 the consistent poverty rates for single parents, people with lower levels of education, children, those who are unemployed and those renting accommodation at below the market rate remained consistently high.
+There has been an increase in the consistent poverty rate of those at work from 1.1% in 2008 to 2.6% in 2014, decreasing to 1.4% in 2017.

 It is important to remember that the longer a person remains at risk of poverty, the more likely they will be considered to be in consistent poverty.